diegopaiva1/spacex-launches/README.md

 ### Back-end

-This module simply perform requests to the [SpaceX API](https://github.com/r-spacex/SpaceX-API) and return them to the client.
+This module simply performs requests to the [SpaceX API](https://github.com/r-spacex/SpaceX-API) and return them to the client.

 ### Front-end